jun283/alita/README.md

-Alita is a agent app starter kit for linux, base on go-application-starter-kit.
+Alita is a golang agent app starter kit for linux, base on go-application-starter-kit.

 ## Goal